Hero Montclair Cop Who Saved Choking Newborn Knocks Gun From Robber's Hands: Police

 That's when DeGrazio spotted him in a full sprint eastbound on Graham Terrace.
 The lieutenant ordered Hall to stop, but Hall kept on running, DeGrazio chasing after him.

-Officer Kevin Ortiz — who last year saved a choking newborn — was off duty but happened to be in the area, and notice what was happening.
+Officer Kevin Ortiz was off duty but happened to be in the area, and notice what was happening.
 He ran after Hall and up a driveway, at which point Hall turned and pointed a handgun at Ortiz, Conforti said.

 Ortiz, who was unarmed, struck Hall, causing the gun to fall to the ground.
 Hall was taken to the ground and placed under arrest by Ortiz and DeGrazio.
 A loaded 9mm handgun was recovered from Hall.